-After an early career in advertising, I left the corporate world to focus on being a full time parent and, in the process, fell in love with the world of children’s literature.
+After an early career in advertising, I left the corporate world to focus on being a full time parent and, in the process, rediscovered the world of children’s literature for myself.

 I’ve been happily writing in this space ever since.